JCSDA/jedi-docs/docs/developer/building_and_testing/adding_a_test.rst

 .. code:: CMake

    ecbuild_add_test( TARGET  test_qg_state
-                  BOOST
                   SOURCES executables/TestState.cc
                   ARGS    "testinput/interfaces.yaml"
                   LIBS    qg )

-The TARGET option defines the name of the test and the BOOST option tells CMake that this is a Boost unit test suite.
+The TARGET option defines the name of the test.
 The use of TARGET, as opposed to COMMAND, tells CMake to compile the executable before running it.
 So, this requires that we specify the executable with the SOURCES argument, as shown.

 The configuration file is specified using the ARGS argument to :code:`ecbuild_add_test()`.
 This will be implemented as a command-line argument to the executable as described in :ref:`Manual Execution <manual-testing>`.
 The LIBS argument specifies the relevant source code through a previous call to :code:`ecbuild_add_library()`.